Schaka/music-utils/README.md

 ## Setup

 1. Modify and run the `docker-compose.yml` file.
+Run `docker compose up`.
+This will create the config file in `/data/config` for you with the correct keys.
 2. Fill in your Spotify client ID and secret in `./data/config/config.json`.
 3. Edit the `docker-compose.yml` with the commands you want to run.